alek/offset.js/README.md

 No external dependencies, no data bindings.
 Layout & event handling only.

-*Work in progress, please come back later*
+*Work in progress, please come back later.*

 #### Usage ####